diogro/expressionVariance-manuscript/main.md

 1. SI data - Gene ranks - Gene expression mean and variance ranks, across-study and tissue-specific.

 1. SI data - GO enrichment - Combined table describing gene ontology enrichment in the top 5% and bottom 5% of genes as ranked by variance.

+1. SI data - Study gene lists - List of genes included in each study.

+1. SI data - Mean and standard deviation values per gene by study.

 # References